alfileres/DataCleaningProject/Code Book.md

 - The activity identifier was replaced by the corresponding activity label as specified in the file `activity_labels.txt`
 - a new data frame "tidy" has been created by averaging all variables grouped by activity and subject
 - "tidy" is the output of the process
+- the units of the retained variables in the tidy results are the same as in the original dataset.
+The data has been transformed to compute the average grouped by activity and subject.
+The averaged measurements are in the same units.